 If you are using a payroll or workers’ comp system such as Hourly’s easy-to-use app, you can be sure your state laws will be taken into account.
 This ensures that you are paying neither too much nor too little on your premiums and that you stay in compliance and avoid headaches down the road.

-Does Workers’ Compensation Follow You around?
+Does Workers’ Compensation Follow a Worker Around?

 What Is the Difference between Workers’ Comp Settlements and Lawsuits?